LoupDesign/StoryEngine/analyze.md

 # Analyze

-The objective of the analysis phase is to surface insights and learning.
-The findings can then be packaged in ways that meet your user's needs.  in various ways, ranging from a high-level report to The objective of this phase is to organize and interpret the information in the interviews and to offer insights and understanding on topics of interest.
+The objective of the Analysis phase is to surface insights and learning.
+The findings can then be packaged in ways that meet your user's needs, which should have been established during the Design phase workshops.

+ .  in various ways, ranging from a high-level report to The objective of this phase is to organize and interpret the information in the interviews and to offer insights and understanding on topics of interest.
 It can provide explanations, interpretation of phenomena, and uncover trends in thought and opinions.

 It’s going to feel messy, and that’s because it is.
 You’re looking for commonalities, differences, themes, and outliers — what matters to people?
 Why does it matter?
 How do people talk about, characterize, understand what’s going on?
 What surprised you?